-Although clinical assignments are flexible, the program is designed in one-month blocks as follows:
+Although clinical assignments are flexible, the Esophageal Diseases Fellowship is designed as follows:

-During our one-year program, you will spend mornings in the Esophageal Clinic seeing patients under the direct supervision of the consulting staff member.
-Your Esophageal Clinic rotation will be mentored by senior esophagologists.
+During our one-year program, you spend mornings in the Esophageal Clinic seeing patients under the direct supervision of the consulting staff member.
+Your Esophageal Clinic rotation is mentored by senior esophageal specialists.

-For four weeks you will spend mornings in the Gonda Esophageal Laboratory instructed by the lead motility GI assistant, learning the techniques of conventional esophageal manometry and pH testing and impedence studies.
-You will interpret all 24-hour pH and esophageal motility studies done that day, then present your interpretation to the staff person reading tracings.
+For four weeks, you spend mornings in the Esophageal Laboratory in the Gonda Building instructed by the lead motility gastroenterology assistant, learning the techniques of conventional esophageal manometry and pH testing and impedance studies.
+You interpret all 24-hour pH and esophageal motility studies done that day, and then present your interpretation to the staff person reading tracings.

-You will also actively participate in the Interactive Esophageal Motility Interpretation Sessions, which meets once per month, to review challenging motility and 24-hour pH and/or impedence studies.
-While in Esophageal Clinic you'll be encouraged to read all motility and 24-hour pH tracings that day and review them with the staff to gain one-on-one experience with interpretation over the entire year.
+You also actively participate in the Interactive Esophageal Motility Interpretation Session, which meets once a month, to review challenging motility, 24-hour pH and impedance studies.
+While in the Esophageal Clinic, you are encouraged to read all motility and 24-hour pH tracings that day and review them with the staff to gain one-on-one experience with interpretation over the entire year.

-For four weeks you will spend mornings learning the techniques of evaluating proximal esophageal function.
-This will be done with the Department of Radiology for two weeks, the Department of Otolaryngology for one week and the Department of Physical and Medical Rehabilitation for one week.
+For four weeks, you spend mornings learning the techniques of evaluating proximal esophageal function.
+This is done with the Department of Radiology for two weeks, the Department of Otorhinolaryngology-Head and Neck Surgery for one week, and the Department of Physical Medicine and Rehabilitation for one week.

-For two weeks you will spend mornings reviewing GI Pathology slides from the esophagus, stomach, small intestine and colon and discuss their interpretation with GI pathology staff.
+For two weeks, you spend mornings reviewing gastrointestinal pathology slides from the esophagus, stomach, small intestine and colon and discussing their interpretation with gastrointestinal pathology staff.

-As an advanced esophagus fellow, you will help to coordinate and attend the monthly Esophageal Interest Group meeting.
-You assist in teaching clinical fellows assigned in the esophageal rotation.
+As an advanced esophagus fellow, you help coordinate and attend the monthly Esophageal Interest Group meeting.
+You assist in teaching clinical fellows assigned to the esophageal rotation.

-You will also be expected to actively participate in the Interactive Esophageal Motility Interpretation Sessions, the GI Outcomes Journal Club and the GI Fellows Journal Club.
+You are also expected to actively participate in the Esophageal Motility Interpretation Session, the Gastrointestinal Outcomes Journal Club and the Gastrointestinal Fellows Journal Club.

-During the first month of training, you will meet with each member of the Esophageal Interest Group involved in research and who has been approved for mentorship privileges by the GI Division.
-You are also encouraged to contact those individuals prior to starting the fellowship.
+During the first month of training, you meet with each member of the Esophageal Interest Group involved in research and who has been approved for mentorship privileges by the Division of Gastroenterology and Hepatology.
+You are also encouraged to contact those individuals before starting the fellowship.

 Opportunities are available for teaching rotating residents and medical students.

-One year is spent on focused training and research, therefore moonlighting is generally not allowed.
+One year is spent on focused training and research, so moonlighting is generally not allowed.